Sterling back in the groove for Guardiola and Man City as Atletico Madrid and Liverpool loom

 Sterling and Kevin De Bruyne combined brilliantly for a fifth-minute opener and, from then on, any hope of Liverpool carrying their title advantage into next week’s clash between the two clubs was effectively vanquished.

-There had never been any real danger of City taking the trip to Turf Moor lightly, even if Burnley are mired in a relegation battle, with Guardiola's side facing the daunting prospect of Atletico Madrid and Liverpool twice each in their next four matches.
+There had never been any real danger of City taking the trip to Turf Moor lightly, even if Burnley are mired in a relegation battle, with Guardiola's side facing the daunting prospect of facing both Atletico Madrid and Liverpool twice in their next four matches.

-For Sterling it’s a slightly different scenario, with the England international fighting for his starting place more than ever.
+For Sterling, it is a slightly different scenario, with the England international fighting for his starting place more than ever.

 Recently, he has often come off second best against record signing Jack Grealish and leading goalscorer Riyad Mahrez, with Gabriel Jesus and, occasionally, Phil Foden battling for the same spots.

-He was on the bench for the Manchester derby and goalless draw with Crystal Palace before the international break but back in the side, he took his chance to show his form ahead of those massive games.
+He was on the bench for the Manchester derby and goalless draw with Crystal Palace before the international break, but back in the side at Turf Moor, he took his chance to show his form ahead of those massive games.

 For England in midweek, he showed his quality with a goal and assist as captain in the 3-0 victory over Ivory Coast, and then underlined it as the star man at Burnley.